 Fibers in vegetables soften when cooked so celery and carrots actually soften when cooked.

-The color of food is affected by the application of heat to food items.
+The color of food is affected by the application of heat.
 Have you ever sautéed Swiss chard which turns a bright green when cooked properly only to yield to a wilted structure and a brown color if cooked too long.

 Vitamins and minerals are cooked out of food the longer a food item is heated.
 That is why steaming vegetables is a more nutritious way of preparing vegetables than parboiling.

 Anyone can apply heat to food for human consumption.
 The art and skill of cooking comes in play when you know what type of heat to apply, for how long and what it will do to the item or items being cooked.